• Skip to primary navigation

 Find Another Set of Eyes

 My brain processes thoughts faster than I can type.
 Because I’m close to the information, I often think what I’ve written is clear and has a good flow.
-However, a fresh set of eyes gives me the perspective and guidance when it doesn’t.
+However, a fresh set of eyes gives me perspective and guidance when it doesn’t.

 Have someone read anything you publish to the masses.
 And, even for e-mail, sometimes have another set of eyes review what you’ve written, especially if it’s for clients or other important audiences.